jasper-zanjani/notes/docs/Cloud.md

 - [Application Insights](#application-insights)
 - Microsoft Defender ATP

+#### Lightsail

+**Amazon Lightsail** offers blueprints that will automatically provision all compute, storage, database, and network resources needed for a deployment.

+#### Macie

+Macie is an AWS service that automatically finds and classifies sensitive data stored in AWS using machine learning to recognize sensitive data such as PII or trade secrets.

 #### MARS

 The **Microsoft Azure Recovery Services (MARS)** agent is for [backing up](#backups) Windows machines only, but can be installed on VMs on other cloud providers like AWS.